AlFontal/lif-bacteria-aerosols-ms/README.md

 1. bacteria_ms.ipynb: This notebook contains the main analysis and results of the manuscript, where we analyze the aerosolized bacteria and train and evaluate random forests to classify them.

-2. fluorophore_ms.ipynb: This notebook contains the tests that we ran with aerosolized fluorophores, which were used to validate the Rapid-E modifications and its ability to detect the fluorophores characteristic of bacterial cells as part of aerosol particles.
+2. fluorophores_ms.ipynb: This notebook contains the tests that we ran with aerosolized fluorophores, which were used to validate the Rapid-E modifications and its ability to detect the fluorophores characteristic of bacterial cells as part of aerosol particles.

 The other files in the top level directory serve as configuration files for the project, such as the `pyproject.toml` and files for managing dependencies, the `.gitignore` file to specify which files to ignore when pushing to the repository, and the workflow file for GitHub Actions in .github/.